bsharpe/upgrade_me/README.md

 A classic arcade-style space shooter game where you pilot a spaceship, destroy enemies, and upgrade your capabilities between levels.

+Made with Cursor and Claude in about 20 minutes.

 ## Game Features

 - **Progressive Difficulty**: Each level adds more enemies and increases their speed